ni/nimi-python/generated/nidigital/README.rst

 About
 =====

-The **nidigital** package provides a Python API for NI-Digital Pattern Driver.
+The **nidigital** module provides a Python API for NI-Digital Pattern Driver.
 The code is maintained in the Open Source repository for `nimi-python <https://github.com/ni/nimi-python>`_.

 Support Policy
 --------------